-Creationist believe the earth is 6,020 years old.
+Creationists believe the earth is 6,024 years old.
 Based on a literal interpretation of God’s divine science textbook — the Bible — creationists believe God, 4,000 or so years ago, sent a worldwide flood that killed all life on earth except Noah and his family and the animals on the Ark.
-Many creationists believe that the world after the flood was very different from the one before.
-Those of us who came of age in the Fundamentalists churches of the 1960s and 1970s likely remember preachers and conference speakers waxing eloquently about the “science” of the book of Genesis.
+Many creationists believe that the world after the flood was fundamentally different from the one before.
+Those of us who came of age in the Independent Fundamentalist Baptist (IFB) churches of the 1960s and 1970s likely remember preachers and conference speakers waxing eloquently about the “science” found in the book of Genesis.
 Forced to stick to a literalistic interpretation of the Bible, these promoters of the creationist myth said that prior to Noah’s flood the earth was protected by a water canopy that kept the earth in an Edenic state.
 This perfectly controlled environment kept plants living without rain and allowed some people to have lifespans exceeding 900 years.
 (See Genesis 1:6-8, Genesis 2:6, Genesis 7:11)

-Yesterday, my friend James McGrath posted a graphic that perfectly illustrates the vapor/water canopy theory.
+Several years ago, my friend Dr. James McGrath posted a graphic that perfectly illustrates the vapor/water canopy theory.